+Where do you think you rank when it comes to being heard?
+I'm not just referring to the role you're in and people needing to listen to you.
+But more so the message and feeling with which you come across.
 Being in a leadership role requires skills that help define your presence.
 One of which is your voice.
-Think about when you've listened to a CEO or a Founder speak in front of a crowd, how did they sound?
-Those who command attention have practiced the way they speak and when breaking down this skillset even further, tone, pitch, and projection are very important factors.
+Think about when you've listened to a CEO or a Founder speak; how did they sound?
+Those who command attention have practiced the way they speak, and when breaking down this skillset even further, tone, pitch, and projection are significant factors.

 According to voice coach Roger Love, your voice is the number one most powerful communication tool you have.
 Love has worked with many keynote speakers and famous singers including Suzie Orman, Tony Robbins, Selena Gomez, and Gwen Stefani.
 In his podcast The Voice of Business Success he talks about how you need to have a great voice to be successful in business.
 Love references an interesting 2010 study by Watson Wyatt Worldwide on how communication affects ROI concluding that your ability to communicate your message through the sound, tone and projection makes a direct impact on your productivity and a company’s ROI: Your communication skills matter.

 Love recommends that it is very helpful for you to watch those whose voices you seek to emulate.
 For myself, I enjoy listening to Barbara Corcoran and Oprah Winfrey.
 It is clear that they have practiced their speaking habits for years.
 By studying their examples you’ll learn that most influential people have something in common: The tone of their voice.

 He also suggests recording yourself speaking, and then playing it back to yourself.
 Each time you hear yourself, ie; when your tone goes up or down; is louder or softer – you’ll know where you can improve.
 Doing this repeatedly will add to your confident soft skills.